aroundu403/AroundU/README.md

 **Project Summary**:

-> A platform for college student to post and find events within the university community。
+> A platform for college student to post and find events within the university community.

 **Project Description:**